xendarboh/feathers-next/README.md

 # feathers-next

-This project shows how to integrate a [Next.js](https://github.com/zeit/next.js) application with a [Feathers](http://feathersjs.com) backend, including authentication (with user name/password) and Redux.
+This project shows a way to integrate a [Next.js](https://github.com/zeit/next.js) application with a [Feathers](http://feathersjs.com) backend, including authentication (with user name/password) and Redux.

 ## About